 If you look carefully in the banner below, you will see the word “sampah” with quotations around it.
 One of our fundamental tenets of the ecobrick movement is to transcend the antiquated judgement concepts of ‘trash’ and ‘waste’ and in particular the application of this judgment to plastic.
 My personal observation is that this is the root of plastic pollution– not plastic itself.
 I have written extensively on how Western approaches of condemning plastic uses and vilifying plastic as a substance cause far more harm than good!

 In a dramatic and revolutionary linguistic move, the NU trainers resonated with this and in the ensuing organizational discussions they named their program “ngaji plastic“.
 “Ngaji” is the word used for studying the Qu’ran and, instead of condemning or denigrating plastic as most campaigns do, it does just the opposite!
 It esteems plastic and indicates the spiritual value of reflecting on one’s plastic.
 In 2017, Kyai Said issued a Fatwa (a religious edict) making the littering of plastic ‘haram’ or forbiden– and fundamentally disavowing the concept of plastic as waste.

 The Guardian article doesn’t say much of this back story… it only mentions (and misspells!) the ecobrick connection in passing.
-However, this was a significant moment that, I like to think, played a part in the growing fervent national advocacy for a spiritual approach and deep solution to plastic.
-Later, working with the LDPI NU team we were able to train 50 GEA Trainers, run hundreds of workshops around the country, resulting in tens of thousands of ecobrickers, and tons of plastic secured out of the biosphere.
+However, this was a significant moment that, I like to think, played a part in the growing fervent national advocacy for a spiritual approach to solving plastic.

 Terimah kasih teman teman NU!
 Thank you Trisha!! 🙂